All Episodes

 And to me, it's basic, simple common sense.

-Now, there might be some people that are completely risk-averse, and I ask what happens if they ever get those weapons of mass destruction.
+And I ask what happens if they ever get those weapons of mass destruction.

-I would argue that you risk a modern-day Holocaust and that you risk one day as their ballistic missile capability inevitably, if you don't stop them, would advance that they might be able to hit the continental United States.
+I would argue that you risk a modern-day Holocaust and that you risk one day as their ballistic missile capability inevitably, if you don't stop them, would advance, that they might be able to hit the continental United States.

-You know, and then he even said that he knew where the Supreme Leader was, but we're letting him live for now.
+You know, and then he even said that he knew where the supreme leader was, but we're letting him live for now.

 And, you know, we'll see what we'll see how this unfolds, but I think it is inevitable.